 If you like watching wildlife shows on the National Geographic Channel and Discovery Channel, The Last Animals is the right documentary for you.
 The topic of the film is the killing of animals like elephants, tigers, rhinos, and endangered species in Africa.

 In this documentary, director Kate Brooks takes a deep dive into how bad the poaching situation is and how it is affecting endangered species.
-She shows how the regulations are ignored every day, and yet there are no repercussions from the governments.
+She shows how the regulations are ignored every day, and yet there are no repercussions from the government.
 The more disturbing parts of the documentary are on the ivory deals and rhino horns openly sold in many places.
 Apart from the local market, there is a massive market for smuggling these products.

 In contrast, the documentary also covers a more positive side of humans in controlling this situation.
 You can see wildlife rangers putting their lives at risk to save these endangered species.
 But the documentary shows how this black market is continuously growing because of international demands and no restrictions at all.